Cold brew coffee is a summertime staple. In fact, it's such a staple that you can purchase it in stores these days.

 Tip: You can also make decaf cold brew!
 Check out this recipe here.

 This French press holds up to 4 cups (0.95 l) of coffee with the size that I own.
-This is great as it will make me a large enough batch to last a few days.
+This is great, as it will allow me to make a large enough batch to last a few days.

 "Everything needed to make cold brew coffee in one photo."